Photo Gallery: Vintage Chic

 The deep bench raises the sofa to comfortably reach the window, which is charmingly off-center.
 Reds and bottle greens pop against the walls, and gauzy drapes provide privacy while still allowing light to pour into the space.

-Designers Matt Carr and Joyce Lo boosted the Old-World appeal of their Victorian home’s bathroom by adding antique gold accessories to work with the textured wall and chair rail, hex-tiled floor and black pedestal bathtub.
+Matt Carr and Joyce Lo boosted the old world appeal of their Victorian home’s bathroom by adding antique gold accessories to work with the textured wall and chair rail, hex-tiled floor and black pedestal bathtub.
 The result is a one-of-a-kind, vintage look.

 “I love her vintage bed and the little touches of nature around the house,” says design*sponge blogger Grace Bonney, of painter Trish Grantham’s bedroom.
 “She lives in Portland, Oregon, and I find that so many of the artists and residents there make a big effort to incorporate the outdoors into their homes.
 Trish has done it in a really unique way.”

-In Michael Angus’ Toronto apartment, a rich blue hue covers the walls for a masculine, luxurious look.
-The wall is broken up by a ceiling-height gallery display of purchased artwork and paintings by Michael’s nieces.
-Keeping with the rest of his home, the room achieves an old world feel by pairing a antique-looking wood desk with a weathered leather chair.
+In Michael Angus‘ Toronto apartment, a rich green hue covers the walls for a masculine, luxurious look.
+A ceiling-height gallery wall — including paintings by Angus’s nieces — helps break up the dark colour.
+In keeping with the rest of his home, the room is decorated with an old world aesthetic, featuring an antique wood desk with worn leather chair.

 Delicate spring green blossoms create a breezy atmosphere in this vintage-looking entrance.
 A colour palette inspired by the outdoors is sure to refresh any room, especially when paired with warm wood floors.